Dhruv Devulapalli

 I completed my undergrad at UC Berkeley in 2019 with a B.A. in Physics and Computer Science.

-While at Berkeley, I worked with Professor Birgitta Whaley towards using tensor networks for Quantum Machine Learning, and implementing our tree tensor network models on Rigetti’s Quantum Computer.
+While at Berkeley, I did research with Professor Birgitta Whaley in quantum computing.
 I also did research in experimental particle physics with the ATLAS collaboration under Professor Marjorie Shapiro, where I worked on projects involving new inner detector designs for the LHC as well as searches for Dark Matter candidate particles.

 Publications